Meet the Explorers

 Frank Nicholas Meyer (1875-1918)

 In December, he and his party left Beijing for Shanxi and Henan Provinces, all the while collecting numerous specimens, scions and seeds.
 The expedition returned to Beijing but soon set off for Kansu and the Tibetan borderlands.
 Later he went north to Lanzhou.
-Meyer’s last expedition, which began in 1916, was to Ichang and Jingmen and began in mid-1916.
+Meyer’s last expedition, which began in 1916, was to Ichang and Jingmen.
 He was forced to spend the winter of 1917 in Ichang because of civil unrest.
-In May 1918 he collected his belongings and traveled down the Yangtze on a boat bound for Hangou.
-On June 1, 1918 Meyer boarded a steamer for Shanghai.
-That evening Frank Meyer fell to his death from the steamer.
+On June 1, 1918 Meyer boarded a boat for Shanghai, but that evening he fell to his death from the steamer.
 His body was later found in the Yangtze River 30 miles from Wuhu.
 He was buried in Shanghai.

-In 1920, his former associates at the USDA had a medal struck as a tribute to Meyer with funds he had left to them as a bequest.
-In recognition of Meyer’s contributions, dedication, and service to humanity, The Frank N. Meyer Medal for Plant Genetic Resources is presented each year for distinctive service to the National Plant Germplasm System, whose mission is to preserve the genetic diversity of plants.
+In 1920, his former associates at the USDA had a medal struck with funds he had bequeathed them.
+In recognition of his contributions and service, the Frank N. Meyer Medal for Plant Genetic Resources is presented yearly for service to the National Plant Germplasm System, whose mission is to preserve the genetic diversity of plants.

 Frank Meyer was a prolific photographer of the minutia of daily life.
 With his snapshot camera he captured laborers at their work, bamboo furniture, boatmen hauling lines, a giant cake made with jujubes and hundreds more.
 In contrast to Ernest Wilson’s grand photographs, Meyer’s are very much of the moment.
 He was meticulous in explaining not only what was depicted in the image and why it was the way it was.

 His captions in this gallery of selected images reflect his empathy with the subject matter and the enthusiasm he held about the potential for improvements in economic botany in the West based on his exploration of the East.